arobavet/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_AADTenantDetails/readme.md

 ## Description

-This resource configures the Azure AD Tenant Details
+This resource configures the Entra ID Tenant Details